 What was rather sad about all this was that the BSB system was quite nice.
 Picture and sound quality from the DMAC transmissions was excellent, and the dishes used were very compact, either small 28 or 35cm dishes or Squarial flat plate antenna.
 But the system was late launching due to technical difficulties with the complex DMAC chip sets, and also with manufacture of the Squarials.
 Looking back on it, the five channels expandable to ten, probably was never enough.

 BSB had rather over spent.
 Two satellites for five channels probably was overkill.
 BSB's Marcopolo House studios were purpose built, which was perhaps not money wisely spent.
-These studios are now home to QVC and ITV Digital (who also lost out to Sky), what a come down!
+These studios were later home to QVC and ITV Digital (who also lost out to Sky), what a come down!
+The building was (wastefully) demolished in 2014.

 Here is what was transmitted and their frequencies